The former St. Joseph Women’s Ministry and Mom’s Ministry groups have joined together to create the “Catholic Women of Faith Ministry.

 Our regular schedule of events includes one monthly business meeting and at least one monthly social event.
-We support the 150 Club for Tuition Assistance, the Parish Picnic, and the Fall Festival.
-Other events include fund raisers like Summer BBQs, Trivia Night, and Tailgating for Tuition Assistance.
+We support the Parish Picnic and the Fall Festival.
+Other events include fund raisers like Monthly Country Breakfasts, Trivia Night, and Golf Tournament.

 Joining the Men’s Club is easy.
 Just pick one of the following options